Category: Blog

-As an accountant, I’m sure you’re aware of the AICPA life insurance programs that are offered.
+As an accountant, you know about the AICPA life insurance programs.

 But how do you know if those products are any good?

-This guide will help you compare AICPA life products to the individual marketplace.
+This guide will help you compare AICPA life insurance products to the individual marketplace.

 The American Institute of Certified Public Accountants (AICPA) was founded in 1887 and has close to 500,000 members.